AggelosAst/oasth-esp/README.md

 - |_ No bus data: (Displays line info)
 - |_ Bus on a route: (Displays line info and bus stop name)
 - |_ Bus arrival (Displays line info and final bus stop)
+- |_ Connectivity errors (Displays what went wrong while connecting to the internet/webserver)
+- |_ All of the above statuses come with a LED Indication